ady-exe/ady-exe/README.md

 i'm also working on **Veyru**, a discord bot that's completely unrelated to scrimmers. it's another project i work on for fun and as a way to mess around with different ideas outside of minecraft development.

 ---

-## 👥 do i develop solo or with a team?

-i develop the majority of my projects **solo**.

-i tend to work well alone and i'm pretty self-sufficient when it comes to taking an idea and turning it into something that actually works.

-that said, i don't do absolutely everything alone.

-for bigger projects like **scrimmers**, i've had a few people or small teams help me with stuff that isn't really my thing, like **html, css, web development**, and other parts of the project.

-i'm always happy to work with other people when a project benefits from having different skill sets involved.

----